On $\overrightarrow{C_{n}}$-irregular oriented graphs: C_n -irregular graphs in case

-$6) \ a_{2l+2}=1.$ \end{lemma} \begin{proof} In the proof of Lemma {\ref{lemma1}} and also in the Corollary {\ref{cor1}}, any subgraph of the graph $\overrightarrow{A_{2l+2,\, n}}$ that is isomorphic to $\overrightarrow{C_n}$ will be called a \emph{contour}.
+\begin{proof} In the proof of Lemma~\ref{lemma1} and also in Corollary~\ref{cor1}, any subgraph of the graph $\overrightarrow{A_{2l+2,\, n}}$ that is isomorphic to $\overrightarrow{C_n}$ will be called a \emph{contour}.
 Let's take a walk along the arcs of each contour, following their direction.
-Based on the structure of $\overrightarrow{A_{2l+2,\, n}}$ (see Figure 2), the traversal of each contour is subject to the following rules:
+Based on the structure of $\overrightarrow{A_{2l+2,\, n}}$ (see Fig.~\ref{fig2}), the traversal of each contour is subject to the following rules: \begin{enumerate}[label=R\arabic*., noitemsep, topsep=4pt]